WPBeginner

 Reliability

-When you send out emails using a newsletter plugin which relies on PHP and WordPress mail functions, there is a great chance that your emails will land in your user’s SPAM folder.
+When you send emails using a newsletter plugin that relies on PHP and WordPress email functions, there is a great chance that your emails will land in your user’s spam folder.

-Email providers (gmail, yahoo, etc) have spam tools which would mark your email as SPAM for a number of reasons.
+Email providers like Gmail and Outlook have spam tools that will mark your email as spam for a number of reasons.

-For example, the email server receiving your email will look for an SPF record to determine whether the server sending email is allowed to do so or not.
-It will look for suspicious behavior, words, and phrases to rule out spam.
+For example, the email server receiving your email will look for an SPF record to determine whether the sending server is allowed to send messages.
+It will also look for suspicious behavior, words, and phrases to rule out spam.

-The spam catching tools will also check their databases for your IP address.
-On shared WordPress hosting, your website is sharing the same server IP address with several other websites.
+The spam-catching tools will also check their databases for suspicious IP addresses.
+On shared WordPress hosting, your website shares the same server IP address with several other websites.

-On the other hand, professional email service providers work day and night to make sure that their emails are delivered to your user’s inbox.
-They follow a strict set of rules and apply it to all their outgoing emails to ensure it reaches the destination and not ends up in junk mail.
+On the other hand, professional email marketing service providers work day and night to make sure that their emails are delivered to your users’ inboxes.

-This reliability alone is the single most important factor that should be enough to convince you to use a professional newsletter service.
+This reliability and deliverability alone is the single most important factor that should be enough to convince you to use a professional newsletter service.

 Email Limits and Delays